 - Have you seen it when you were with friends?

-Why is online pornography there?
+Why does online pornography exist?

 Is porn sex like real sex?

 You can explain to your child that pornography isn’t real life.
 It’s often exaggerated and unsafe.
 You can explain that actors in pornography are being paid.
 They have to do what they’re told and look like they’re having a great time – even when the sex is violent, non-consensual, boring or unenjoyable.

 And real bodies aren’t the same as porn actors’ bodies.
 For example, the actors might have had their bodies modified or enhanced in various ways.

 What are the risks of pornography?

 Teenagers who look at pornography regularly might develop unhealthy or stereotypical views about gender roles, sex and sexual performance.
 They might also be more likely to behave in the sexually aggressive ways that they’ve seen in pornography, like choking, gagging, slapping and spanking.

 This means that watching pornography can make it harder for your child to develop healthy, respectful and consensual sexual relationships.

 It’s important for your child to know that healthy relationships are about emotional closeness, trust and consent, as well as mutually enjoyable sex.
 You can help your child understand this by talking about what respectful relationships look and feel like.